-Top 5 4th Quarter Trades of On - GuruFocus.com
+Top 5 4th Quarter Trades of ON - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were OneAscent Wealth Management LLC’s top five trades of the quarter.
+According to GuruFocus data, these were ONE PLUS ONE WEALTH MANAGEMENT, LLC’s top five trades of the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru sold out of their 97,877-share investment in ARCA:STIP.
-Previously, the stock had a 5.07% weight in the equity portfolio.
-Shares traded for an average price of $99.03 during the quarter.
+The guru sold out of their 199,886-share investment in NAS:WIZ.
+Previously, the stock had a 5.52% weight in the equity portfolio.
+Shares traded for an average price of $27.51 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-The guru established a new position worth 354,159 shares in ARCA:OAEM, giving the stock a 4.23% weight in the equity portfolio.
-Shares traded for an average price of $23.96 during the quarter.
+The guru sold out of their 190,351-share investment in ARCA:EWU.
+Previously, the stock had a 4.86% weight in the equity portfolio.
+Shares traded for an average price of $28.98 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, OneAscent Emerging Markets ETF has a price-book ratio of 2.15.
+In terms of valuation, iShares MSCI United Kingdom ETF has a price-earnings ratio of 11.55 and a price-book ratio of 1.63.

-The guru established a new position worth 340,585 shares in ARCA:IBD, giving the stock a 4.04% weight in the equity portfolio.
-Shares traded for an average price of $23.35 during the quarter.
+The guru established a new position worth 327,001 shares in NAS:ECOW, giving the stock a 4.38% weight in the equity portfolio.
+Shares traded for an average price of $17.77 during the quarter.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-OneAscent Wealth Management LLC reduced their investment in ARCA:TPHD by 192,833 shares.
-The trade had a 2.92% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $30.77.
+During the quarter, ONE PLUS ONE WEALTH MANAGEMENT, LLC bought 214,351 shares of BATS:ICOW for a total holding of 234,311.
+The trade had a 4.24% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $26.03.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Timothy Plan High Dividend Stock ETF has a price-earnings ratio of 14.85 and a price-book ratio of 2.67.
+In terms of valuation, Pacer Developed Markets International Cash Cows 100 ETF has a price-earnings ratio of 5.04 and a price-book ratio of 1.14.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.